 After 19 years of dedicated service, we said farewell to our founding pastor, Fr.
 Jim Poulsen, in the fall of 2004 and on January 1, 2005, welcomed our new pastor, Fr.
 Nicholas Clavin, to meet the increasing challenges of our growing parish.
 Father Nick embraced his new home with warmth and a caring heart.
 His passion is ‘Catholic Stewardship’.
 Stewardship is accepting God’s gifts gratefully, cultivating and using them wisely by serving others, and returning those gifts with an increase back to the Lord.
 Under Fr.
 Nick’s leadership, our Catholic faith community continues to grow, evolve, and create new beginnings through community outreach.
 We currently have 76+ ministries and groups.
 To accommodate future growth, we have expanded our hall by 50% and added Faith Formation and nursery buildings.
 The nursery doubles as a large meeting room during the week.

 Since 2005, the parish has remitted the debt for the church campus and purchased, at a reduced rate from developer Corky McMillan, land in Stonebridge for the parish school.
 Funds were raised to build the school, which opened its doors for 60 students in 2009 under the leadership of Mrs. Maeve O’Connell.
 Soon after, the library including the school office was built.

-School enrollment has continued to grow and construction of 6 new classrooms, including 3 preschool rooms, state of the art science lab, resource/counseling center and faculty lounge was completed in 2018.
+School enrollment has continued to grow and the construction of six new classrooms, including three preschool rooms, a state-of-the-art science lab, resource/counseling center, and faculty lounge was completed in 2018.
 These new classrooms allow us to be competitive with surrounding schools.
 Catholic education of our youth is a priority.
-Between our Faith Formation program and Catholic School we provide religious education and formation for approximately 1000 students, including 250 teens in our youth program.
+Between our Faith Formation program and Catholic School, we provide religious education and formation for approximately 1000 students, including 250 teens in our youth program.